A-Jessica-Christie/every-little-thing/_posts/2017-09-21-thank-you-not.md

 You make me lose my faith in people

-You make me looe my willingness to go on
+You make me lose my willingness to go on

 You make me become the person I despised the most